masoudkarimi/Todo/README.md

 ## 🤝Contributing

-Most of the features are not completed except the chat feature, so anyone can contribute and improve this project following the [Contributing Guideline](https://github.com/skydoves/chatgpt-android/blob/main/CONTRIBUTING.md).
+Most of the features are not completed yet, so anyone can contribute and improve this project following the [Contributing Guideline](https://github.com/skydoves/chatgpt-android/blob/main/CONTRIBUTING.md).